persand/wp-youguysshouldlunch-widget/README.txt

 == Description ==

-This plugin provides a widget for the swedish LinkedIn lunch match making site http://www.youguysshouldlunch.com.
+This plugin provides a widget for the LinkedIn lunch match making site http://www.youguysshouldlunch.com.

 Read more about how to use this widget on http://www.youguysshouldlunch.com/widget.